SharinPix Salesforce CLI Plugin

 ### In this article, we will demonstrate how to:

-* [Authenticate to a Salesforce org](#authenticate-to-salesforce)
+* [Authenticate to Salesforce](#authenticate-to-salesforce)

-* [Pull all SharinPix configuration locally](#pull-all-configuration-from-salesforce)
+* [Pull SharinPix configuration locally](#synchronizing-sharinpix-configuration)

-* [Push all local changes back to Salesforce](#push-all-local-configuration-to-salesforce)
+* [Push local changes back to Salesforce](#synchronizing-sharinpix-configuration)

 {% hint style="warning" %}